farhaddanish/Instagram-API/README.md

 first you should install all requirments on your virtual enviroment then do all migrations and use all these endpoints

 there is some endpoints that you can use
-@ all Profiles
+# all Profiles
 loaclhost/profiles/
-@single profile
+# single profile
 loaclhost/profiles/id/
-@alll post of individual profile loaclhost/profiles/id/posts/
+# alll post of individual profile
+loaclhost/profiles/id/posts/
-@single post
+# single post
 loaclhost/profiles/id/post/id/
-@createpost
+# createpost
 loaclhost/profiles/createpost
-@register
+# register
 loaclhost/acccount/register/
-@edit profile
+# edit profile
 loaclhost/account/register/id/profile/
-@makefollow
+# makefollow
 loaclhost/profiles/id/makefollow
-@allfollowers of single profile loaclhost/profiles/id/followers/
+# allfollowers of single profile
+loaclhost/profiles/id/followers/
-@allfollowing of single profile loaclhost/profiles/id/following/
+# allfollowing of single profile
-@unfollow
+loaclhost/profiles/id/following/
+# unfollow
 loaclhost/profiles/id/unfollow